Hazard Mitigation Grants

 In general, after a federal disaster is declared, eligible applicants are briefed about the HMGP by PEMA.
 A two-step grant application process is used to distribute HMGP funding to eligible applicants.
-The first step

-is the submission of detailed planning grant and project applications for the Letters of Interest/Pre-Application Forms that have been approved by PEMA for HMGP application submission process.
+The second step is the submission of detailed planning grant and project applications for the Letters of Interest/Pre-Application Forms that have been approved by PEMA for HMGP application submission process.
 Only eligible applicants with FEMA approved/adopted mitigation plans, or who will have such plans approved by the time of grant award, will be eligible to compete for project funding.
 Planning grant applications will be accepted from eligible entities that do not currently have approved plans or are developing such plans with prior grant awards.

 Once returned to PEMA, planning and project applications are reviewed by a special team and placed in rank order for available funding and submitted to FEMA for final approval.
 Eligible projects not selected for funding are placed in an inactive status and may be considered as additional HMGP funding becomes available.